 “Think of it like this.
 An extension cord laying on a floor is a hazard.
 The risk is tripping over it.
 The hazard is easily navigated under normal circumstances, but the risk becomes significant when you are distracted.
 So it is in the cockpit.
 You can fly with one of four brakes inoperative, but a lot changes – things like the rejected take-off procedure, your available runways, and even your alternate airports.
 Now add further distraction to that, like low weather in icing conditions at destination, and that relatively benign technical fault raises the flight safety risk significantly.”

 He further reminded me that cockpit distraction has been a factor in some recent aircraft flight incidents and accidents.
-An extreme example he noted was the AirAsia Flight 8501 accident, where a recurring rudder trim limiter fault started a chain of events.
+An extreme example of aircraft system failure he noted was the AirAsia Flight 8501 accident, where a recurring rudder trim limiter fault started a chain of events.
 This recurring issue took the pilots into a situation where they mishandled the fault and ultimately lost control of the aircraft – but even something as benign as the brake example can be significant.

 “Some forms of cockpit distraction are difficult to control – confusion with ATC, adverse weather, and personal stress, for example.
 But reducing distractions caused by technical issues with aircraft systems is something that is within reach”, he told me.
 “Furthermore, minimizing the time that faults are present on aircraft both improves flight safety and reduces delays and cancellations.
 Double benefit!”